-- A) Interests (Utility-Consequence) of Shareholders (U^S) 1: The firm's annual return from eight months before the beginning of the financial year to four months after it, which is considered as a criterion for the extent of the shareholders' interest (Arab kiasari & Abdi, 2015). - b) Interests (Utility-Consequence) of Managers (U^M)2: The result of dividing the bonus of the board of directors by the net profit of the firm in question for each year will be published in the financial statements of the following year (Arab kiasari & Abdi, 2015).
+A) Interests (Utility-Consequence) of Shareholders $(U^S)^{1}$: The firm's annual return from eight months before the beginning of the financial year to four months after it, which is considered as a criterion for the extent of the shareholders' interest (Arab Kiasari and Abdi, 2015).

+b) Interests (Utility-Consequence) of Managers $(U^M)^2$: The result of dividing the bonus of the board of directors by the net profit of the firm in question for each year will be published in the financial statements of the following year (Arab Kiasari and Abdi, 2015).

-Weaknesses of Internal Controls: To assess the weakness in internal control, significant weaknesses are identified from the report of independent auditors.
-In this research, similar to the studies conducted by Hajiha & Mohammad Hosseinnejad (2014), Saedi & Dastgir (2018), and Hajiha et al. (2017), the content analysis method is used, referring to the control instructions.
+Weaknesses of Internal Controls: Significant weaknesses are identified from the report of independent auditors, who assess internal control weaknesses.
+In this research, similar to the studies conducted by Hajiha and Mohammad Hosseinnejad (2014), Saedi and Dastgir (2018), and Hajiha et al. (2017), the content analysis method is used, referring to the control instructions.
 Internal controls are focused on the clauses under the legal responsibilities of the firm's audit report.
 If the firm has at least one weakness in the internal control system, the value assigned will be 1.
 Otherwise, it will be zero